Toy (Linear) Models#

 Bases: TimeDependentModel, RandomNumberGenerationMixin

-Implementations of a toy linear model with linear forward operator
+Implementations of a toy linear model with linear forward operator on the form

-\[x_{k+1} = Mx_k\]
+\[x_{k+1} = M x_k\]

-Here, An application of the operator \(M\) is associated with the time step dt specified in the configurations dictionary.
 Only multiples of this step size are allowed for forward integration (checkpointing) and/or adjoint integration (e.g., sensitivity analysis).

 Parameters: